asm123/asm123.github.io/about.md

 I love writing in Markdown.
 This site is a simple static website created using Github pages and Jekyll, which supports writing in Markdown.
 I wrote a [small tutorial](/2023/10/14/website-creation.html) for how-to.
 There is a [wishlist / todo list](/2023/12/24/site-todos.html) for the website and I try to make some progress on those once in a while.

+## Notations

+🌱 - first version of the note

+🌿 - updated at least once since the first version

+🌳 - complete, no major updates expected

+🍃 - micro

 ## Tracking

 This website is really for my own learning and as such, I do not care if anyone ever or never visits it.
 There are no cookies 🍪, no trackers 🐾, no visitor analytics 📉.
 If you are here, feel free to wander about as you please.